The Most Common Types Of Crane Accidents

 • Rigging failure, causing a suspended load to fall without warning.

-• Crane booms swinging unexpectedly into active work areas.
+• Crane booms that are swinging unexpectedly into active work areas.

 • Construction materials slipping or dropping from height.